TinyTapeout/tinytapeout_www/content/_index.en.md

 # Sign up

-There are limited spots for Tiny Tapeout 2, so sign up to the mailing list to make sure you don't miss your chance to submit a design.
+Sign up to the mailing list for the latest news, and to make sure you don't miss your chance to submit a design.

 {{< mailchimp >}}